weareblahs/WSAUtilities/README.md

 3. Find the `.msixbundle file`, right click, then "Copy link address".
 4. Paste it at the command window.

+## InstallWSAMirror
+Installs Windows Subsystem for Android from a OneDrive mirror hosted by me.
+Please note that this mirror may exceed OneDrive's download quota.

+Version on my cloud drive: `1.7.32815.0 (28/10/2021)`

 ## InstallAPK
 This script installs APK files through ADB (`platform-tools` to be specific) with a wizard-like interface.
 You need to drag and drop the APK to the command prompt window.